AbduEhab/Fast-Neural-Network/README.md

 - [x] Training: The library allows for low-level training of the network using backpropagation and gradient descent.
 - [x] Model Serialization

-But, here's the example of creating a simple neural network and then training it for a single epoch using the library
+But, here's an example of creating a simple neural network and then training it for a single epoch using the library

 ```rust
 use fast_neural_network::{activation::*, matrix::*, neural_network::*};